-\section{Proof of Theorem \ref{mainthm2}}
+\subsection{Proof of Theorem \ref{mainthm2}}

 To avoid trivialities, let us assume that $f$ is not everywhere zero in $B(x_0,r)$, and hence $\alpha<\infty$.
 Throughout this proof, we will denote the closed ball $B(x,r_0)$ by $B$ and its interior by $U$.
 We start with some supporting lemmas.
 Many of these are standard results, but we prove them anyway for the sake of completeness and to save the trouble of sending the reader to look at references.
 For each $x\in \rr^p$, let $T_x$ denote the supremum of all finite $T$ such that for all $S\le T$, there is a unique continuous function $\phi_x:[0,S]\to \rr^p$ satisfying the integral equation